 Nothing is more important to our organization than a patient’s health, and that is why the Coalition of State Rheumatology Organizations (CSRO) supports legislation to limit the use of these types of programs.
 We also emphasize that insurers have a responsibility to clearly notify patients of the existence of these programs in their insurance policy.

 CSRO is a member of the All Copays Count Coalition (ACCC), which works to support state and federal legislation to ban accumulator adjustment and other like programs.
+CSRO also collaborates with other partners on these issues, including Aimed Alliance, Alliance for Patient Access, and the Alternative Funding Task Force.
 Our members have provided testimony to various committees from around the country and have submitted letters of support through targeted grassroots campaigns that all members may access.

 Visit our Legislative Map Tool to read about current laws or legislation in your state.
 You can send letters in support of pending legislation and find educational materials.